-The Commission has preliminarily assessed that the non-injurious price (NIP) can be determined by setting the unsuppressed selling price (USP) equal to the exporters' normal values, on the basis that the injury caused by dumping is due to BlueScope's matching of import prices.
-The proposed duties are therefore at the full amount of the preliminary dumping margins found.
+The Commission has assessed that the non-injurious price (NIP) for all exports other than those by JIGANG can be determined by setting the unsuppressed selling price (USP) equal to the exporters' normal values, on the basis that the injury caused by dumping and subsidisation is due to BlueScope's matching of import prices.
+The lesser duty rule does not come into effect and duties should be imposed at the full margin of dumping and countervailing.